 - Student Journalist of the Year

-The Walkley Young Australian Journalist of the Year will be chosen from the winners of the above categories.
+The overall John B Fairfax Family Young Australian Journalist of the Year is chosen from the winners of the above categories.

-To make the awards even more accessible and valuable to a diverse range of young reporters, a philanthropic grant from the Jibb Foundation subsidies entry fees allowing them to remain at $50, with the exception of the Student Journalist of the Year category, which is free.
+To make the awards even more accessible to a diverse range of young reporters, a philanthropic grant from the Jibb Foundation subsidies entry fees, allowing them to remain at $50 per category, with the exception of the Student Journalist of the Year category, which is free.
 Entry remains free for MEAA union members.

-The Helen O’Flynn & Alan Knight Award for Best Industrial Reporting is an all-media award recognising outstanding journalism which captures the importance of a robust industrial relations ecosystem for Australian workers and businesses, as well as its complexities.
-Journalists working in all media were encouraged to apply and need not be designated Industrial Relations reporters.
+The June Andrews Awards for Industrial Relations Reporting, in memory of Helen O’Flynn and Alan Knight, is an all-media award recognising outstanding journalism which captures the importance of a robust industrial relations ecosystem for Australian workers and businesses, as well as its complexities.
+Journalists working in all media are encouraged to apply and need not be designated Industrial Relations reporters.

-The Arts Criticism prize previously the Pascall Prize, celebrates the unique contribution of critics to our cultural landscape, and the specialist, detailed knowledge they draw on to contextualise works of art.
+The Pascall Prize, managed by the Walkley Foundation, celebrates the unique contribution of critics to our cultural landscape and the specialist, detailed knowledge they draw on to contextualise works of art.
 Criticism includes both reviews responding to the work itself, and deeper criticism placing work in the context of the artist’s oeuvre, specific genres and/or the current social/political/cultural landscape.
-Judges will consider critical thinking, balanced, rigorous argument and evaluation, depth of knowledge and ability to contextualise, and engaging, illuminating voices.
+Judges consider critical thinking; balanced, rigorous argument and evaluation; depth of knowledge and ability to contextualise; and engaging, illuminating voices.
 Entries in this category must be a single piece of work or a series of no more than three related reports.
 Open only to individual entrants.